wilterdinkrobert/aas-hackaschool/README.md

 5. In the third colomn change `localhost:1884` to `{PUBLIC_IP}:1884` and click the blue upload button to the right.
 6. Refresh the page and verify that the value remains `{PUBLIC_IP}:1884`

+In the end this step should be automatic.
+Can you think of a good way to achieve this?

 ## View new device on Thingsboard
 Now data from the asset should be collected by the gateway and transferred to Thingsboard.
 Open the Thingsboard web UI again and navigate to the devices to see if a new device was added.